Yolanda-Ling-Li/517-Program-2-Rails/REQUIREMENT.md

 * Email (unique for each account),
 * Name
 * Password
+* Educational Level (Undergraduate/Graduate/PhD Student)
 * University
-* Maximum number of books (**N**) that can be borrowed at any given time.
+* Maximum number of books (**N**) that can be borrowed at any given time (Based on their educational level, For ex: Undergraduate - 2, Masters - 4, PhD - 6).

 Anyone can sign up as a student using their email, name and password.
 After signing up, they can perform the following tasks:

 * View the list of all the libraries
+* Edit profile to modify email, name and password only.
 * View all books
-* Check out/Request/Return a book from any library.
+* Check out/Request/Return a book from any library associated with their University.
-* Renew/Modify/Delete a reservation.
+* Delete a reservation request, which has not been approved yet (pending).
 * View/Edit their account attributes (including changing their password).
 * Search through the books
   * Search by title
   * Search by author
   * Search by publication date
-  * Search by category
+  * Search by subject
 * Bookmark a book they are interested in.
 * View their bookmarked books.
-* At any given time, a student can borrow a max of '**N**' number of books.
+* At any given time, a student can borrow a max of '**N**' number of books based on their educational level.
 * View the overdue fines for his/her account.
 * Receive an email when any of their book request is sucessful.

 ### Book Hold Request
 * If the book is available, proceed to check out:
-  * If the book is in Special Cllection list, add this to Librarian's approval list and wait.
+  * If the book is in Special Collection list, add this to Librarian's approval list and wait.
   * Otherwise, add the book to student's checked out list
 * If the book is unavailable or the student has checked out **N** books already,
   * Inform the student that the book is unavailable or max limit reached.